 I am an associate editor at: SIAM Journal on Financial Mathematics (2013-), Mathematics and Financial Economics (2010-) and Review of Derivatives Research (2007-) and a past AE of Journal of Economic Dynamics and Control (2007-2013).

-I am on the Council of the Bachelier Finance Society.
+I am a former member of the Council of the Bachelier Finance Society.

 ST957 Financial Derivatives (Term 1 2019/20, 2018/19, 2017/18, 2016/17).

 PhD applicants: If you are interested in applying for a PhD, see my topics on the Department website

 Masters appplicants: We run a successful MSc Mathematical Finance which is joint between Statistics, Mathematics and WBS.

 I am a member of the Bachelier Finance Society, SIAM, the American Economic Association, the American Finance Association, the European Economic Association, and the European Finance Association.

 Fax: +44 (0)24 7652 4532

 MSB Room 2.04, Department of Statistics, University of Warwick, Coventry CV4 7AL

 Office hours will be held on Teams or in person by request.